racketscript/racketscript/CONTRIBUTING.md

 ```

 *Get familiar* with the various command line options provided by the
 RacketScript CLI `racks` and Node.
-Traceur or Babel CLI often come in
-handy to run ES6 modules directly.

 ### Testing